GBatist/dummy-dotnet-app/README.md

 ```

 As you can see, we are creating the project as a `console` application.
 To learn about other types of projects, [check the documentation here](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new).

+## Misc

+To get more information about how to use Chainguard's images [check the documentation here](https://edu.chainguard.dev/chainguard/chainguard-images/reference/dotnet-sdk/).